9

 • Eric Sutherland

-Senior Health Economist, Organisation for Economic Cooperation and Development (OECD)
+Senior Health Economist, Organisation for Economic Co-operation and Development (OECD)

-Karen Facey
+• Karen Facey

 • Dr Jørgen Schøler Kristensen